Humbedooh/kif/README.md

 ### Installation and use:
 - Download Kif
-- Make a kif.yaml configuration (see the example)
+- Make a kif.yaml configuration (see the [example](kif.sample.yaml))
-- Install the yaml and psutil module for python
+- Install the yaml and psutil module for python (either via package manager or pip)
 - Run as root (required to both read usage and restart services).
 - Enjoy!